 FIDA Course Descriptions

-Florida International Dairy Academy offers four 2-unit core courses and eleven 1-unit elective courses.
+Florida International Dairy Academy offers four 2-unit core courses and eight 1-unit elective courses.
 FIDA Professional Program is a one-year program with a minimum of 12 completed units (including a minimum of three core courses) required for graduation.

 Two-Unit Core Courses